martinborgen/sodoku/README.md

 ## Usage

-The sodoku class is intended to be initialized with a size, normally (9, 3) - at the moment there is no default, but this would be the default.
-THe default is only a 2D matrix of zeroes.
+The sodoku class is intended to be initialized with a size, normally (9, 3) (this is the default overload) THe default is only a 2D matrix of zeroes.

 Then a 2D vector of int can be passed to it with the assignment operator to se the initial values.